-“Exactly,” papa exclaimed.
-“So we have to make all those white Luke Creamys turn to red.
+“Exactly,” Papa exclaimed.
+“So, we have to make all those white Luke Creamys turn to red.
 Let’s release the red snowballs!”

 The two kids mimicked throwing snowballs and Tommy laid in the sound effects—phew, phew, phew.
 The both bounced in their chairs, with eyes closed, and they ducked every so often, like they were avoiding an incoming white snowball from the notorious Mr. Creamy.

-“Now, let’s build the fort to keep out all those white guys,” papa shouted.
-And the kids crouched in their chairs, their hands up now, patting together the make believe shelter.
+“Now, let’s build the fort to keep out all those white guys,” Papa shouted.
+And the kids crouched in their chairs, their hands up now, patting together the make-believe shelter.
 Every so often, Tommy lobbed an unseen snowball at incoming menaces.

-“Okay, now a new tactic to battle the Meanies.
+“Okay, now a new trick to battle the Meanies.
 I want you to see that great big fort you just built—and don’t worry, you can build a new one.
 I want you to see it melt and flood in a rush of red water.
 And wash all the white Meanies away!
 Now!
 Melt it!
 Go!”